aws-samples/aws-security-services-with-terraform/aws-security-hub-boostrap-and-operationalization/README.md

 **NOTE** You may still need to go through the Config console and hit save for Config to be enabled.

 ### security_services.tf
-This config file will enable a GuardDuty, Security Hub and create an Inspector template and target group that will target all EC2 instances with all assessment templates.
-These assessment templates are provided via a Terraform variable list, ensure you specify the correct one.
-Only us-east-1, us-west-1 and ap-southeast-2 templates are created, you'll need to create your own for other regions, refer to [Amazon Inspector ARNS for Rules Packages](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rules-arns.html) for more information
+This config file will enable a GuardDuty detector, Security Hub (and the AWS CIS Foundations Benchmark), an IAM Access Analyzer detector and create an Inspector template and target group that will target all EC2 instances with all assessment templates.

-**NOTE** Depending on the timing of your resources being created by Terraform, Config and Security Hub (if using both `config.tf` and `security_services.tf`), the Security Hub Service-Linked Rules (SLRs) for Config used for the CIS AWS Foundations Benchmark controls may not created.
-To remediate this, disable the compliance standard and re-enable it within Security Hub.
-Don't forget to turn off controls that are not relevant to you.
+**NOTE** Ensure you replace the value for `aws_inspector_assessment_template.Inspector_Assessment_Template.rules_package_arns` with the proper Variable depending on your region, assessment templates are provided via a Terraform variable `list`, ensure you specify the correct one.
+If there are regions missing refer to [Amazon Inspector ARNS for Rules Packages](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rules-arns.html) for more information on creating your own.

 ### cis_baseline_infrastructure.tf
 This config file will create a multi-region CloudTrail trail along with a S3 bucket, CloudWatch Logs group, IAM Password Policy and Server Access Logging S3 Bucket that are all in compliance with CIS 1.x and 2.x controls.
 Additionally a VPC with private and public subnets, VPC flow logging and an empty default SG (compliant with CIS 4.3) and all IAM roles and policies needed will be created.
 This will help you be in compliance with CIS and can serve as a baseline for a new environment being created.
 The amount of AZs that will be created is dependnet on a variable named `Network_Resource_Count`, ensure you do not specify a value higher than the amount of AZs in your Region (i.e. 6 in us-east-1, 3 in us-east-2, etc.)